btcpayserver/btcpayserver-doc/FAQ.md

 ## What is a "network cost"?

 Network cost is a feature in BTCPay which protects merchants from a customer who pays the invoice partially.
-When an invoice is paid from many outputs, the fee for merchant to move those funds will be higher.
+When an invoice is paid from many outputs, the fee for a merchant to move those funds will be higher.

 For example, your customer created an invoice for 20$ and paid 20 x 1$.
 You as a merchant now have a larger transaction which increases the mining cost should you decide to move those funds.
 BTCPay applies a network cost after the first transaction, to cover for merchants expense.